MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/azure-ad-join-automatic-enrollment.md

 > [!NOTE]
 >
-> If you've already set up automatic Intune enrollment from another Autopilot scenario, you can skip this step and move on to [Step 2: Allow users to join devices to Azure AD](azure-ad-join-allow-users-to-join.md).
+> If you have already set up automatic Intune enrollment from another Autopilot scenario, you can skip this step and move on to [Step 2: Allow users to join devices to Azure AD](azure-ad-join-allow-users-to-join.md).

 ## Set up Windows automatic Intune enrollment